insin/DOMBuilder/docs/core.rst

       ``api`` (optional)
-         an Object defining a public API for the mode's implementation, exposing variables, functions and constructors used in implementation which may be of interest to somone who needs to make use of the mode's internals.
+         an Object defining a public API for the mode's implementation, exposing variables, functions and constructors used in implementation which may be of interest to anyone who wants to make use of the mode's internals.
       ``apply`` (optional)
          an Object defining additional properties to be added to the object